Raquel-t/JavaScript-Trivia/README.md

 * THEN I can save my initials and my score

 ## Challenges
-I've familarized myself with HTMHL and experimeneted with CSS, however this challenge was focused on JavaScript fundamentals and even if I got the scope of it down.
-This assignemnt proved to be a challange.
+I've familiarized myself with HTMHL and experimented with CSS, however this challenge was focused on JavaScript fundamentals and even if I got the scope of it down.
+This assignment proved to be a challenge.
 I utilized my available resources and tweaked my code multiple times; which helped to start the time but once additional functions were added, the code crashed.
-I will work on this assignment on my dowmtime and will push all changes to Github once complete.
+I will work on this assignment on my downtime and will push all changes to GitHub once complete.